bgruszka/kuota-calc/README.md

 ![License](https://img.shields.io/github/license/bgruszka/kuota-calc)

 > [!NOTE]
-> This is a fork of [postfinance/kuota-calc](https://github.com/postfinance/kuota-calc) that adds some features as the original doesn't seem to be maintained.
+> This is a fork of [druppelt/kuota-calc](https://github.com/druppelt/kuota-calc) that adds some features:
-> But neither will this.
-After I added what I need, I will stop development as well.
-Feel free to fork as well :)
+> * added support for HorizontalPodAutoscaler
+> * added JSON output format
+> * added suppression of warning about unsupported kinds

 # kuota-calc
 Simple utility to calculate the maximum needed resource quota for deployment(s). kuota-calc takes the